MDCC - Radiologic Technology

 About Our Program

-Affiliated hospitals are Bolivar Medical Center in Cleveland, Delta Health System, The Medical Center in Greenville, Greenwood Leflore Hospital in Greenwood, Northwest MS Regional Medical Center in Clarksdale, Panola Medical Center in Batesville, North Sunflower Medical Center in Ruleville, South Sunflower County Hospital in Indianola, University of MS Medical Center Grenada in Grenada, University of MS Medical Imaging Center in Grenada, Tyler Holmes Regional Medial Center in Winona, and Chicot Memorial Medical Center in Lake Village, AR.
+Affiliated hospitals are Bolivar Medical Center in Cleveland, Delta Health -The Medical Center in Greenville, Greenwood Leflore Hospital in Greenwood, Northwest MS Regional Medical Center in Clarksdale, Panola Medical Center in Batesville, North Sunflower Medical Center in Ruleville, South Sunflower County Hospital in Indianola, University of MS Medical Center Grenada in Grenada, University of MS Medical Imaging Center in Grenada, Tyler Holmes Regional Medial Center in Winona, and Chicot Memorial Medical Center in Lake Village, AR.
 Clinical assignments are at the discretion of the college.

 The MDCC Radiologic Technology Program is accredited by the Joint Review Committee on Education in Radiologic Technology.
 Graduates of the program are awarded an Associate of Applied Science degree and are eligible to write the American Registry of Radiologic Technology (ARRT) examination.